francesca-git/EU28-ForestMng-Climate/README.md

 	- A folder called */csv* which contains the .csv files of the aggregated results created by EU_Rdata-to-csv.R and global_Rdata-to-csv.R.
 	- A folder called */plots* with the plots and maps created by the scripts in scripts/plotting.

 There are two additional sub-folders
-	- */areas*: it contains the files created by the scripts aggregate_areas.R and areas_Rdata-to-csv.R and the relative plots.
+	- *areas/*: it contains the files created by the scripts aggregate_areas.R and areas_Rdata-to-csv.R and the relative plots.
-	- */archived*: folder containing material used for testing and eventually not included in the final version of the manuscript.
+	- *archived/*: folder containing material used for testing and eventually not included in the final version of the manuscript.
+The folder also contains a *readme.md* files with further details.